Bollywood stars express birthday wishes as Aditya Roy Kapur turns 36 - ExBulletin

 Bollywood stars express birthday wishes as Aditya Roy Kapur turns 36

-Bombay (Maharashtra) [India], Nov.
-16 (ANI): As actor Aditya Roy Kapur rang the bell for his 36th birthday on Tuesday, Bollywood celebrities expressed their heartfelt wishes for the birthday boy.
+Bollywood celebrities have expressed their most sincere wishes to actor Aditya Roy Kapur on the occasion of his 36th birthday.

-Aditya’s “Kalank” co-star Varun Dhawan took to her Instagram and wished her by sharing a story that featured a comeback photo of the duo displaying their chiseled physique.
-Along with this, Varun wrote: “Happy birthday and see you soon boi @adityaroykapur.”
+Varun Dhawan posted in his Instagram Story wishing his Kalank co-star by sharing a story that featured a return photo of the duo displaying their chiseled physique.
+Varun wrote, with it, “Happy birthday and see you soon boi @adityaroykapur.”

-Actor Anushka Sharma also shared an Insta story which featured Aditya’s photo and wished her, writing, “Happy Birthday Aditya!
+Actress Anushka Sharma also shared a story on Instagram with the photo of Aditya wishing her, writing, “Happy Birthday Aditya!
 Always wishing you love and light.

-Sonakshi Sinha, who was also a part of Abhishek Varman’s period drama ‘Kalank’ alongside Aditya, shared his birthday wishes by posting a birthday photo with him and wrote, “Happy birthday, ADI BOY !!! @ADITYAROYKAPUR. “
+Sonakshi Sinha also shared a post that was part of Abhishek Varman’s period drama ‘Kalank’ alongside Aditya, wishing her a birthday pic and captioning, “Happy Birthday, ADI BOY !!! @ ADITYAROYKAPUR. ”

-Aditya, who made her Bollywood debut in the film “London Dreams” in 2009, rose to fame with “Aashiqui 2” by Mohit Suri.
+On Twitter, director Abhishek Kapoor, director of Aditya’s 2016 film “Fitoor”, wished the actor up by sharing a video where she could be seen playing guitar and singing “Wicked Game”, a song by Chris Issak .
+“Happy birthday to the most beautiful handsome gorgeous man!”
+Love u Adi #AdityaRoyKapur, ”Abhishek wrote with him.

+With “Aashiqui 2” by Mohit Suri, Aditya rose to fame whose first film was London Dreams in 2009.

-After starring in ‘Malang’ last year, his future plans include the Indian adaptation of John Le Carré’s spy drama ‘The Night Manager’ and ‘Thadam’, which is an official Hindi remake of the Tamil hit from the same name.
-Aditya will also be seen in the upcoming action thriller “Om: The Battle Within”.
+After appearing in ‘Malang’ last year, his future plans include the Indian adaptation of John Le Carré’s spy drama ‘The Night Manager’ and ‘Thadam’, which is an official Hindi remake of the Tamil hit from the same name.
+In the upcoming action thriller ‘Om: The Battle Within’, he will also be seen.

 Sources